July 29th- August 4th, 2019 at Potomac Vegetable Farms

 Meet the Root to Rise Educators!:

-Julia Metzger-Traber (she/hers) is a facilitator of imaginative, creative and healing processes for social transformation.
+Julia Metzger-Traber (Pronouns: she/her/hers) is a facilitator of imaginative, creative and healing processes for social transformation.
 She brings her backgrounds in performance, eco-somatics, and meditation into her political healing, education and strategic visioning work with communities and organizations.
 In 2015, she completed her Masters in Peace and Conflict Transformation and had her thesis on her facilitation philosophy published internationally as a book in June, 2018.
 She has worked in public health, community organizing and international peace, on the streets, in nonprofits and through the academy.
 These days she works mostly domestically with farmers, land-based communities, racial justice and food justice organizations.
 Since 2017 she has lived at Potomac Vegetable Farms, in Virginia, where, in addition to her external facilitation, she is farming, teaching, organizing and co-creating a center for healing justice and spiritual ecology.
 She is currently training with Generative Somatics and believes that communities, like bodies, hold the wisdom needed for their own healing and transformation, if attended to with curiosity, compassion and awareness.

 Richael Faithful (Rish-elle, they/them pronouns) is a folk healing artist from the African diaspora tradition of the U.S. South, called conjure.
 Faithful supports spirit-work for and with land, nature, and meaning of place through ritual, storytelling, and other majik.
 In their role as a community lawyer, Faithful helps land sovereignty efforts for Indigenous and Black especially within food and land justice movements.
 Faithful, who was raised in Centreville, VA, and whose maternal line is from Texas/Alabama/Georgia, is excited to share about ancestral land healing with young people in this region.

-Sophia Maravell (She/hers) grew up on a seed saving organic farm in Montgomery County, MD.
+Sophia Maravell (Pronouns: she/her/hers) grew up on a seed saving organic farm in Montgomery County, MD.
 After attending the farm school for organic vegetable production and animals husbandry, she co-founded Brickyard Educational Farm and received her MA in Education focusing on land-based communities.
 She managed high school farm-based summer camp programs at Hawthorne Valley Farm where she worked as a farm-based educator and now works as a community educator and farm worker at Potomac Vegetable Farms in Virginia.
 Sophia is committed to generational healing through connecting to grief, land and our collective histories.
 She is excited to bring her knowledge of plants, growing food, land-based crafts, cooking, song and building skills to this summer’s Root to Rise!

-Katie Petit (Bio coming soon!)
+Aleya Fraser (Bio and pic coming soon!)